ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 4. **Build on and extend the ideas of others.** Open up to new ways of looking at the issue.
 5. **Read to discover a writer's frame.** What theories or ideas shape the writer's focus?
 6. **Consider the constriants of the situation.** Formulate your argument to meet needs and constraints of the context.

+### Steps to Formulating an Issue-based Question
+1. Refine your topic.
+2. Explain your interest in the topic.
+3. Identify an issue.
+4. Formulate your topic as a question.
+5. Acknowledge your audience.

 ---